 In the example above, my client Violet not only was aware that she was avoiding writing her first book; she also recognized that avoiding writing her first book was, in essence, making a choice in the direction of her first book.

-Sure, it was a backwards choice.
+Sure, it was a backward choice.

 Avoiding something you care about kind of feels like you’re making a roundabout, indirect, inside-out, “un-choice” in the direction of something you want, but can’t seem to get fully into choosing.